 Net Metering and Your Monthly Bill

-Adding to Your Bank: When you generate more energy than you use in a month, a “deposit” is made into your net meter bank.
-That balance continues to grow as long as you produce more energy than you use each month.
+When you generate more energy than you use in a month, a negative meter reading will print on your bill, and a “deposit” will be made to your net meter bank.
+Your net meter bank balance continues to grow as long as you produce more energy than you use each month.

-Making a Withdrawal: If you use more energy than your system produced in a given month, United Power will “withdraw” energy credits from your bank first before you are assessed any energy charges.
-Remaining monthly energy use in excess of your net meter bank balance will appear as an energy charge on your bill.
+If you use more energy than your system produces, United Power will “withdraw” energy credits from your net meter bank before you are assessed any energy charges.
+Energy used in excess of your net meter bank balance will appear as an energy charge in your billing detail.